jsingh41/jsingh41.github.io/_posts/2020-08-14-discipline_equals_freedom.md

 categories: [ books, excerpts, self-help, leadership, psychology  ]
 image: assets/images/discipline_equals_freedom.jpg
 ---
-This book is a quick upper-fixer for motivation.
+[Discipline Equals Freedom](https://www.goodreads.com/book/show/34431560-discipline-equals-freedom) is a quick upper-fixer for motivation.
 This book is a quick read, relatively simply to understand.
 The ONE thing that I want to drill into me is: It is not motivation that counts, it is discipline.
 * Don’t expect to be motivated every day to get out there and make things happen.
 You won’t be.
 Don’t count on motivation.
 Count on Discipline
 * No more accepting the shortfalls of my own will.
 No more taking the easy road.
 No more bowing down to whatever unhealthy or unproductive thoughts float through my mind.